 Associate in Arts

-The Arts and Sciences Department college transfer degree options are in full compliance with the 1997 Comprehensive Articulation Agreement between the North Carolina Community College System and the University of North Carolina System.
-The Comprehensive Articulation Agreement established college transfer courses, degrees, and policies that are accepted by all members of the North Carolina Community College System and all members of the University of North Carolina System.
+The Associate in Arts college transfer degree is in full compliance with the 2014 Comprehensive Articulation Agreement between the North Carolina Community College System and the University of North Carolina System.
+The Comprehensive Articulation Agreement (CAA) established college transfer courses, degrees, and policies that are accepted by all members of the North Carolina Community College System and all members of the University of North Carolina System.
 Students not completing one of the associate degree options will be able to transfer credit on a course by course basis and must comply with the requirements of the receiving institution.
+Please refer to the CAA for requirements and restrictions.
 In all cases, it is the responsibility of students to be aware of special requirements of a specific institution or program.

 Center for Academic Planning (CAP)